B2B Salespeople + Content

 In order to see your networks grow and sales conversations increasing, you as a B2B salesperson need to have your own strategy in place as to what content you need to be sharing.

-The above seven types of content are exactly what you’ll need to build a trusted social sales machine.
+The above seven types of content are exactly what you’ll need to build a trusted sales enablement machine.

 Yet, if you see that the content your company is producing is lacking for your prospects buyer journey, this is the opportunity to get with the marketing team and start correcting it.